kriska1337/STORMDOS/README.md

 2. Update the server configurations in `servers.json` with your own servers.

-3. Upload the attack methods to your servers from the `tools` folder.
+3. Upload the attack methods to your servers from the `tools/methods` folder.

 ---